3060458966/vitaFlow/README.md

     docker run -it vitaflow/vitaflow:0.1123 /bin/bash

 After execution of above command, user will be landed in a docker terminal.
-Please run git pull command to update the code for latest changes, if any.
+Run the following commands to update the code for latest changes, if any.

+    git checkout.
     git pull

 Please check the annotation folder [README](https://github.com/Imaginea/vitaFlow/tree/master/vitaflow/annotate_server) for further details on Annotation/Receipt data extraction pipeline.